- About Us

 Ride in the center track.
 Due to additional weight, allow a longer gap behind these bikes (as if they were a car).
 The first bike behind a trike/sidecar/trailer returns to staggered formation in the left side of the lane.

-Filling the Gap – Cross Over
+Filling Gaps in Staggered Formation – Cross Over

 If a rider drops out of a staggered formation, it is desirable to preserve the integrity of the formation.
 The bikes that are behind the gap fill-in by crossing right or left into the other column.
 Do not fill the gap by passing the bike ahead of you.